The Escapist (2008 film): Production

 The film was financed by the UK Film Council and the Irish Film Board, and produced with the support of investment incentives for the Irish film industry provided by Irish government.
 It was co-produced by Parallel Films and Picture Farm.
+In an interview produced during the 2008 edition of the Sundance Film Festival, Rupert Wyatt heavily discusses the financial burden and stress for punctuality placed upon him while creating the film.
+When specifically asked on his approach to creating the film, Wyatt stated, "Make it on time, make it on budget, and make it good.
+That way you get to make another one."

 Writing

 The role of Frank Perry was written specifically for Brian Cox.

 In an interview with Trevor Groth, Wyatt said "The structure of the film's plot was inspired by a well-known short story written in the 19th century by Ambrose Bierce called An Occurrence at Owl Creek Bridge."

 Locations

 Much of The Escapist was shot in Dublin's Kilmainham Gaol.
 A scene near the end is shot in the bascule chamber beneath Tower Bridge in London; it is exactly the same location where Wyatt's brother-in-law Boris Starling set the climax of his 2006 novel Visibility.
 The Kingsway tramway subway also features in the film.